-Here, $\hat{A}$, $\hat{b}$, $\hat{c}$, and $\hat{z}$ represent the entries at the indices where $A$, $b$, $c$, and $z$ were initialized in~\eqref{eq:tableau}, after phase one pivoting has completed.
-If the problem is \emph{degenerate} (\emph{e.g.}, through linearly dependent constraints), then it is possible that some of the auxiliary variables remain in the active set.
-At this point, the rows corresponding to these variables can also be discarded.
-(Though this is theoretically valid, we shall see it is impossible to implement in JAX.)
+After phase 1 is solved, the resulting tableau initializes phase 2.
+By discarding columns $\ncan +1, \ldots, \ncan + \mcan$ (for the auxiliary variables) and the bottom row (auxiliary cost), a tableau for the original problem is produced.
+If the problem is \emph{degenerate} (\emph{e.g.}, through linearly dependent constraints), auxiliary variables may remain in the active set, and these variables' rows can also be discarded.
+(Though theoretically valid, we shall see this is impossible to implement in JAX.)
 Finally, the pivoting procedure is repeated again until no further improvement is possible, yielding an optimal point.